Content Marketing 11 min read

 If you want to up your social media game and increase your Facebook engagement rate, then you’ve come to the right place.

-As a social media marketing agency, we’ve tried and tested various forms of content and ideas to know what truly clicks with audiences on Facebook.
+As a social media management agency, we’ve tried and tested various forms of content and ideas to know what truly clicks with audiences on Facebook.
 To get a peek at our expertise, first, you have to know the basics:

 What is Facebook Engagement?